 If we take a fast-changing environment as a given, then why choose between them?
 The proposition is that both a deliberate and emergent strategy, delivered at speed, is superior to either on their own.
 Demanding stakeholders, highly competitive markets, and CEOs want both a statement of intent (deliberate strategy) and rapid execution and learning (emergent).
 This is a challenge.
 Most businesses prefer operating in one or another mode.

 How does this work in practice?

 Tech companies live and breathe this.
-They operate with a constant switching between these strategy modes with each mode dynamically informing each other.
-Amazon step easily into new retail categories while experimenting and relentlessly improving the operating model.
-The existing data also informs emerging strategy.
+They operate with constant switching between these strategy modes with each mode dynamically informing each other.
+Amazon steps easily into new retail categories while experimenting and relentlessly improving the operating model.
+The existing data also informs the emerging strategy.